Home - Vegetables - Beans - Nutty Buttered Green Beans

 Green bean recipes are everywhere, but this one is a simple way to elevate an everyday string bean into something special.
 You could even say dinner-party worthy!

-Image showing uncooked yellow and green string beans in a black wire colander.
+Fresh, raw yellow and green string beans in a black wire colander.

-Green beans were always a lifesaver when my kids were little — they were a green vegetable on the dinner table they would actually eat.
+The best recipes for fresh green beans and string beans tend to keep the process plain and simple.
+Green beans were always a lifesaver when my kids were little — because they were a green vegetable on the dinner table they would actually eat!

 How to boil green beans